icme/cme258/class/class5/class5.md

 * The [documentation](http://eigen.tuxfamily.org/dox/index.html) is easy to navigate
 * This [example](http://eigen.tuxfamily.org/dox/TopicInsideEigenExample.html) will guide you through more detailed memory access information.
 * These [slides](http://downloads.tuxfamily.org/eigen/eigen_CGLibs_Giugno_Pisa_2013.pdf) show how Eigen can be used for computer graphics.
+* If you want to use BLAS and LAPACK under the hood, you can!
+See [here](https://eigen.tuxfamily.org/dox/TopicUsingBlasLapack.html) for details.